Home computer pioneer Sir Clive Sinclair dies aged 81

 The ZX 81 computer launched in 1981 sold half a million and was followed up by more powerful models.

-Film director Edgar Wright paid tribute to Sir Clive’s computing achievements on Twitter.
+Film director Edgar Wright also paid tribute to Sir Clive’s computing achievements on Twitter.

 For someone whose first glimpses of a brave new world were the terrifying graphics of 3D Monster Maze on the ZX81, I'd like to salute tech pioneer Sir Clive Sinclair.
 He made 21st Century dreams feel possible.
 Will bash away on the rubber keys of a Spectrum in your honour.
 RIP. pic.twitter.com/UGHs0djeMV